What Is an Internship?

 How Do I Get College Credit for an Unpaid Internship?

 - Labor laws state that students who are serving an unpaid internship must be receiving college credit.
-When funding and space are available, students may enroll in GCC’s Cooperative Education 102: Work Experience class.
-This class is usually offered during fall and spring semesters.
-In order to qualify for CO ED 102 students are required to register in 7 units at GCC, including Cooperative Education.
-Cooperative Education is offered as 1, 2, 3, or 4 unit classes.
-For more information, please contact the GCC Cooperative Education Office at (818) 240-1000, ext.
-5744.
-It is located in the Administration Building 145B.
+When funding and space are available, students may enroll in GCC’s Cooperative Education 101 - General Work Experience class.
+This class is offered throughout the academic year.
+In order to qualify for CO ED 101 during Fall and Spring semesters, students are required to register in 7 units at GCC, including Cooperative Education.
+Cooperative Education is offered as 1, 2, and 3-unit classes.
+For more information, please contact the GCC Cooperative Education instructor Joanna Saporito by emailing her at firstname.lastname@example.org.

 - For information on internships in the specific areas of Business and Hotel Restaurant Management, please contact the GCC Business or Hospitality and Tourism Management departments directly.